michaelwfc/computer_network/Lecture_notes/Unit2-Transport.md

 # 2.6 Finite State Machines

+A Finite State Machine is a model of computation made up of:

+- A finite number of states
+- Transitions between those states triggered by events

 ## FSM Example: HTTP Request

 So let’s walk through an example, an HTTP request.
 In practice HTTP requests are a bit more complex than this, there all kinds of options, so for this example we’ll just use a very simple form.